aaqaishtyaq/aaqaishtyaq.github.io/_posts/2018-02-03-dont-be-scared-switch-to-vim.md

 ---

-I'm currently sitting at the most boring meetup I've probably ever attended in Paris.
+I'm currently sitting at the most boring meetup I've probably ever attended in Delhi.
 It's about chatbots.
 I don't care about chatbots, I care about free stickers and pizza.
 So I'll take this opportunity to open up about a subject that's dear to my heart: vim.